How to make a dog and a cat get along well in only 7 steps

 - The time and dedication you invest in the integration process

 It’s generally easier to welcome a cat into a dog household because the dog tends to see the cat as a pack animal.
-But how can dogs and cats be integrated under the same roof successfully?
+The true reason for the difficulties between cats and dogs lie in their different languages.
+If you would like to help your cats and dogs get along, you should prepare yourself well with the following tips.

 There is no reason why you should not adopt both a cat and a dog – all it takes is dedication and care.
 To make your life easier, here are 7 tips to follow during the integration process of a cat and a dog under the same roof.